 Many of these funds, however, are first-come, first-served.
 Health care providers need to prepare now to ensure they are at the front-of-the-line to apply and receive disaster relief funding.
 Similarly, physicians, physician groups and other health care providers must consider thoughtfully the necessary documentation required for reporting on the use of funds and potential future audits for both grants and loans.

-This article identifies recent funding made available for physicians and physician groups and discusses compliance considerations in order to both survive and thrive during this time.
+This article identifies the most pertinent tranches of funding for physicians and physician groups and discusses compliance considerations in order to both survive and thrive during this time.